Updated January 2019

-Facebook just dropped a bombshell for small businesses.
+In 2018, Facebook dropped a bombshell for small businesses.

-Recent changes to Facebook’s algorithm mean that if businesses want their posts seen by their followers, they have pay for it.
+Facebook made changes to its algorithm and those changes mean that if businesses want their posts seen by their followers, they have pay for it.

-For major brands this is nothing new— but the latest update will decrease organic reach, or how many people a post will be seen by for free, to almost zero for companies big and small.
+For major brands, this is nothing new— but Facebook’s updates have decreased organic reach, or how many people a post will be seen by for free, to almost zero for companies big and small.

 Ask followers to opt-in to seeing your posts

 If you have a loyal and engaged audience, one option for getting around these new changes is to ask your followers to select the “See First” option on your page.

 The bad news: If we’re being pragmatic, most users aren’t going to take the steps to turn this option on.
 There’s also no guarantee that Facebook won’t change feature this in the future.